isha1210/Sign-off-Timing-Analysis-workshop-using-OpenTimer/README.md

 2. -to : This is generally used for defining the end poimts.

-3. - through  : This is generally used for defining the intermediate nodes.
+3. -through  : This is generally used for defining the intermediate nodes.

 ![pathspecs](https://user-images.githubusercontent.com/92804006/152485145-6da5c0d3-972f-49e9-b082-d9f83c0bbf1b.jpg)